microsoft/PowerPlatformConnectors/certified-connectors/Leadinfo/readme.md

 Send data received from Leadinfo to any connected application in your Microsoft Power Automate flow.

+## Obtaining Credentials

+When creating a connection with leadinfo through the connector use your Leadinfo account to log in.

 ## Getting Started

 To get started using the Leadinfo connector start to create a new flow.
 Within the selection menu to start a new flow,